The Scary Loophole in the Texas Distracted Driving Ban

 - Every 2 hours and 21 minutes, a person was killed

 - Every 2 minutes and 4 seconds, a person was injured

 The DOT runs an annual “Talk, Text, Crash” campaign to raise awareness to the seriousness of distracted driving.
 Following the statewide ban on electronic communications, the DOT also launched a “Heads up, Texas” campaign that warned drivers that police officers would be looking out for drivers who had their heads down while driving, a key sign they were using their cellphones.

 Is Texas Doing Enough to Prevent Distracted Driving?

 While it is now illegal in Texas to send or receive electronic communications while driving, drivers still, unfortunately, engage in the practice, putting themselves and others on the road at risk.

 If you or someone you love has suffered a personal injury in a motor vehicle collision involving a distracted driver in Round Rock, you’ll need an experienced attorney on your side fighting for your rights.
-Contact the personal injury lawyers in Round Rock TX at the Elissa I. Henry Law Firm at (512) 766-4529 for a free consultation.
+Contact the personal injury lawyers in Round Rock Texas at the Elissa I. Henry Law Firm at (512) 766-4529 for a free consultation.